learn-co-curriculum/redux-delete-codealong/readme.md

 }
 ```

-Using `uuid()` will generate a long random string each
+We are using the `uuid` node package to generate an id each time a todo is created;
-time a todo is created.
-Now, instead of just storing an array of strings in our store,
+don't forget to import it at the top of the file.
+Now, instead of just storing an
-we'll be storing an array of objects.
+array of strings in our store, we'll be storing an array of objects, each of which
+has an id and the todo text.

-This causes a problem 'downstream', though: we need to update our TodosContainer
+Next we need to update our TodosContainer and Todo component to finish hooking up
-to pass the correct content.
+our delete action.

 #### Update TodosContainer